 What Is Foreclosure?

-"Foreclosure" is the legal process that allows a lender, or the subsequent loan owner, to sell your property to satisfy the loan debt.
+"Foreclosure" is the legal process that allows a lender, or the subsequent loan owner, to sell your home to satisfy a mortgage debt.

 If you fall far enough behind in your mortgage payments, you'll likely lose your home to a foreclosure.
 "Foreclosure" is the legal process that allows a lender, or the subsequent loan owner, to sell your property to satisfy the debt you owe.